kalepail/fee-vault-v2/README.md

     pub fn get_underlying_tokens(e: Env, user: Address) -> i128
 ```

-You can dispaly general vault information, including the Blend pool, supported asset, rewards info, and the estimated APR users will earn using the `get_vault_summary` function.
+You can display general vault information, including the Blend pool, supported asset, rewards info, and the estimated APR users will earn using the `get_vault_summary` function.

 ```rust
     /// NOT INTENDED FOR CONTRACT USE